-Some of the old clearings which dot the wooded part of Mackinac Island may date back to that period, for the Tionontates were tillers of the soil.
+Some of the old clearings which dot the wooded part of Mackinae Island may date back to that period, for the Tionontates were tillers of the soil.
 In the autumn of 1654, two young Frenchmen, convoyed by Indians, passed Mackinac, on their way to Green Bay.
 They repassed the island in the summer of 1656, with fifty canoes laden with fur for the Canada market, and manned by five hundred Hurons and Algonquins.

-The next Frenchman known to have passed the strait was Nicolas Perrot, to whose Memoirs we are indebted for a probably lississippi e had an a mound a Barbe. is found own to the people of ing, at the arly exterd made by portion of what we know of those early times.
+The next Frenchman known to have passed the strait was Nicolas Perrot, to whose Memoirs we are indebted for a portion of what we know of those early times.
 He made his first journey to Green Bay about 1665.
 From that date down to the end of the century, Perrot was a frequent visitor at Mackinac, and on some occasions played a conspicuous part in the transactions between his countrymen and the Indians at that post.
 At length the Black Gown arrived.
-Father Claude Allouez was the first of the Jesuit missionaries who saw the far-famed island.
+Father Claude Allonez was the first of the Jesuit missionaries who saw the far-famed island.
 He had left La Pointe du St. Esprit on Lake Superior in the summer of 1669, and started from Sault Ste.
 Marie, November 3rd, with two French companions and some Pottawatomie Indians.
 From November 5th to 11th, he lay wind and snow-bound on "Little St. Martin's Island," to which he probably gave its name, the day of his departure being St. Martin's day.
 Crossing over from "Big St. Martin's Island" to the opposite shore, he met two Frenchmen and a few Indians, who endeavored in vain to make him desist from his intended visit to Green Bay, so late in the season.